Hamze-Ammar/Parking-Finder/README.md

 <img src="./readme/title2.svg"/>

 > Parking Finder app is a revolutionary solution to reinvent the parking experience.
-It is more than just another navigation app; it allows you to access you parking lot on the go using the pre-reservation feature among many others.
+It is more than just another navigation app; it allows you to access your parking lot on the go using the pre-reservation feature among many others.
 >
 > Features include Google Maps-powered guidance to find a car park, as well as providing detailed, live information around hours and availability, directions and distance.
 While using a network of installed sensors we can allow access to each lot our sensors are installed in.